2025 Nantes school stabbing: Background

 Our Lady of All Helps High School is part of a complex that features a primary and middle school, which houses 2,000 pupils.

-Knife attacks in schools have become a sensitive issue in France after a series of incidents, including the 2020 murder and decapitation of a teacher in Eragny-sur-Oise and the fatal stabbing of a teacher by a student at a private school in St.-Jean-de-Luz in February 2023.
+Knife attacks in schools have become a sensitive issue in France after a series of incidents, including the 2020 murder and decapitation of a teacher in Eragny-sur-Oise and the fatal stabbing of a teacher by a student at a private school in Saint-Jean-de-Luz in February 2023.
 Bag searches by law enforcement at the entrance of schools had already been implemented in some areas.

 After the March death of a 17-year-old outside of a school in Essonne, Interior Minister Bruno Retailleau and Education Minister Élisabeth Borne called for random weapon checks around schools.
 It is unclear whether any increased security operations are already underway across France.
 Borne reported a 15% increase in reports of the use of bladed weapons in schools in one year.